 Address: Via Ricasoli, 58/60, 50129 Firenze FI, Italy

 The sculpture measures 17 feet tall, and it’s located in the Accademia Gallery in Florence.
-A visit to the gallery is a must-do while in Florence, and you can also see other works by Michelangelo, including the unfinished statue of David.
+Checking out the gallery is a must-do while in Florence, and you can also see other works by Michelangelo, including the unfinished statue of David.

-The sculpture of David is a must-see for any art lover and if you’re interested in learning more about the statue, the Accademia Gallery offers many tours with knowledgeable guides who can tell you all about it.
+The sculpture of David is an essential visit for any art lover.
+If you’re interested in learning more about the statue, the Accademia Gallery offers many tours with knowledgeable guides who can tell you all about it.
 I recommend taking a tour of the gallery, as it’s a great way to get direct insight into the meaning, approach, and portrayal by Michelangelo.
 The Accademia Gallery is easy to get to from the city center of Florence.